The Greatest Love Story

 - 5

-Close with a prayer of repentance and renewal, asking the Lord to restore first love.
+Close in a prayer of repentance and renewal, asking the Lord to restore your first love, and choose one concrete step to take this week.